AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-streams-dev.md

 | InterpolationMode | SdsInterpolationMode | Optional | Interpolation setting.
 Default is null. |
 | Uom | String | Optional | Unit of measure. |

-You can override the unit of measure for any SdsTypeProperty defined by the stream type, including primary and secondary indexes.
+You can override the unit of measure (UOM) for any SdsTypeProperty defined by the stream type, including primary and secondary indexes.
 For more information on SdsTypeProperty `Uom`, see [Types](xref:sdsTypes#sdstypeproperty).

 Read characteristics of the stream are determined by the type and the `PropertyOverride` of the stream.
 You can define or override the interpolation mode for non-index properties at the stream level.
 For more information about type read characteristics, see [Types](xref:sdsTypes#sdstypeproperty).